realglobe-Inc/clay-lump/doc/api/api.md

 ### lump.describe() -> `Promise`

-Describe thi lump
+Describe this lump

 <a class='md-heading-link' name="clay-lump-classes-clay-lump-open" ></a>

 ### lump.open() -> `Promise`

-Open lump
+Open this lump.

 <a class='md-heading-link' name="clay-lump-classes-clay-lump-close" ></a>

 ### lump.close() -> `Promise`

-Close lump
+Close this lump.

 <a class='md-heading-link' name="clay-lump-classes-clay-lump-keyPair" ></a>